twolodzko/deflines/README.md

   20  2 deflines/test_deflines.py:51:0 test_Analyzer
   29  2 deflines/test_deflines.py:120:0 test_Analyzer_cc
 ```

+The first column shows the number of lines and the second column [cyclomatic complexity].

 Look only for the python files with "test" in the path: